Est. 2015 Intermediate

 The development took 15 years—far longer than anyone expected.
 During this time:

-• 2010: Rakudo Star emerged as the primary implementation on the MoarVM virtual machine
+• 2010: Rakudo Star emerged as the first usable distribution, initially on the Parrot VM (later migrating to MoarVM)

 • 2015: Version 6.c (Christmas) was officially released